Automattic/jetpack/readme.txt

 **Improved Compatibility**

+* Accessibility: enable keyboard focus styling in the new admin interface. #6300
 * Multisite: use Core functions to retrieve the list of sites for more accurate results. #3405

 **Bug Fixes**